-General Illumination only, the Dynamic Lighting Schedule protocol will maintain acceptable visual performance and color discrimination for operational tasks, improve circadian entrainment, improve circadian adaptation following a sleep shift challenge such as a 'slam-shift', improve sleep duration and efficiency, and enhance wake-time alertness and cognitive performance.
+ISS Flight Study: The aims of this study were to test the efficacy of lighting protocols for daily operations using SSLAs for inflight crewmembers aboard ISS missions.
+Specifically, we assessed the acceptability, use and operational impact of deployment of the Dynamic Lighting Schedule protocol on astronaut vision, sleep, alertness, circadian rhythms, and general well-being during ISS flight missions.
+This inflight study tested the hypotheses that, compared to current static daily fluorescent lighting of General Illumination only, the Dynamic Lighting Schedule protocol would maintain acceptable visual performance and color discrimination for operational tasks, improve circadian entrainment, improve circadian adaptation following a sleep shift challenge such as a "slam-shift," improve sleep duration and efficiency, and enhance wake-time alertness and cognitive performance.

-Ethical approvals have been obtained from NASA and Partners Healthcare for the flight study.
-The flight study successfully went through an ISS Medical Project (ISSMP) feasibility assessment on 8/8/15.
+Ethical approvals were obtained from NASA and Partners Healthcare for the flight study.
+The flight study successfully went through an ISS Medical Project (ISSMP) feasibility assessment.
 Subsequently, the Human Research Program (HRP) Science Management Panel selected this study for flight on 9/3/15.
-The first ISSMP teleconference was held on 9/30/15 involving representatives from JSC's ISSMP, BWH, and TJU.
-Currently, this teleconference is held monthly.
-To date, seven crew members have consented to participate in the flight study.
-The first three astronauts have completed pre-flight, in-flight, and post-flight testing.
-The other four consented crewmembers are in process in various phases of pre-flight, in-flight, and post-flight testing.
-Fifty-one SSLAs have been successfully installed in the ISS.
+A total of eight crew members consented to participate in the flight study.
+Seven astronauts have completed pre-flight, in-flight, and post-flight testing.
+As of September 2022, 82 SSLAs have been successfully installed, providing a 96% retrofit of the ISS.

 This ISS flight study on crewmembers is a sophisticated human photobiological study.
 All photobiological studies, whether in spaceflight or on Earth, rely on precise characterization of the independent variable of the study: light.
-For this study, the relevant light stimulus is light emitted by the new SSLAs and the current ISS fluorescent lighting system.
-A spectrophotometer/irradiance meter is an essential tool for ensuring that consistent emission of light spectrum and light intensity are maintained during the inflight ISS research.
+For this study, the relevant light stimulus is light emitted by the new SSLAs and the remnants of the original ISS fluorescent lighting system.
+A spectrophotometer/irradiance meter is an essential tool for ensuring that consistent emission of light spectrum and light intensity is maintained during the inflight ISS research.
 The key measures for this flight study are light irradiance, illuminance, and spectral power distribution of the four settings of the SSLAs, as well as the single setting of the current fluorescent lights.
-Working with the study collaborators, ISSMP has selected and purchased the meter that is being used for the flight study.
-To date, 23 sets of lighting measures have been taken by crewmembers and transmitted from ISS to the study team on Earth.
+Working with the study collaborators, ISSMP selected and deployed the meter for the flight study on ISS.
+A total of 37 sets of lighting measures have been taken by crewmembers and transmitted from ISS to the study team on Earth.

-Considerable work between the study collaborators and the hardware group of ISSMP has gone into making flight worthy versions of visual performance and color vision tests.
-These tests are now complete and are being used on the ISS.
-The Lanthony Desaturated 15-Hue test is the method to be used for testing crewmember color discrimination under the different SSLA light settings compared to that of the current fluorescent lighting on ISS.
-Additional planning for the flight study is ongoing with regular meetings with NASA personnel.
-Historical data of actigraphy, sleep logs, cognitive testing, and urine samples have been identified from previous flight studies that will act as the control data in the flight study.
-Discussions are ongoing about data sharing for these historical data.
+Considerable work between the study collaborators and the hardware group of ISSMP has gone into making flight-worthy versions of visual performance and color vision tests.
+Those tests were used successfully on the ISS.
+The Lanthony Desaturated 15-Hue test is the method used for testing crewmember color discrimination under the different SSLA light settings compared to that of the current fluorescent lighting on ISS.
+Historical data of actigraphy, sleep logs, cognitive testing, and urine samples were identified from previous flight studies and used as the control data in the flight study.
+Seven crewmembers have completed all post-flight data collection, including actiwatch/sleep logs, cognition, urine sampling, and visual testing.
+The urine samples were returned to Earth and analyzed for 6-sulfatoxymelatonin.
+After the completion of their flight mission, each of the seven crewmembers met personally with one or two representatives from BWH and TJU for debriefing at JSC.
+Complete reporting on this ISS flight study has been made to NASA.
+Data analysis and development of manuscripts are ongoing.